Character Model for the World Wide Web 1.0: Fundamentals

 C044 [S] Escape syntax SHOULD require either explicit end delimiters or a fixed number of characters in each character escape.
 Escape syntaxes where the end is determined by any character outside the set of characters admissible in the character escape itself SHOULD be avoided.

 These character escapes are not clear visually, and can cause an editor to insert spurious line-breaks when word-wrapping on spaces.
-Forms like SPREAD's &UABCD; [SPREAD] or XML's &#xhhhh;, where the character escape is explicitly terminated by a semicolon, are much better.
+Forms like SPREAD's &UABCD; [SPREAD] or XML's hhhh;, where the character escape is explicitly terminated by a semicolon, are much better.

 *